 We received some great questions at the end of our webinar ‘Being All In: How Insights Can Help Brands Hit the Right Note When Supporting Causes.’
 We’d thought if our attendees were asking, more people are wondering about the same things when it comes to aligning your brand with a cause.
-If you haven’t viewed the webinar, it is available on-demand.
 Here are some answers.

 What’s the best way to gauge important causes for your customers?